TIS-Cloud-Team/TF_Community_workshop/Labs/9_continuous_delivery/2_validate_and_run.md

 1. You should see four newly created resource groups.
 1. Click the resource group post-fixed `dev` (e.g. `JFH-20221208-dev`).
 1. Select `Access control (IAM)` and select `Role assignments`.
-1. Under the `Contributor` role, you should see that your `dev` Service Principal has been granted access directly to the resource group.
+1. Under the `Contributor` role, you should see that your `dev` Service Principal or Managed Identity has been granted access directly to the resource group.

 #### State storage account